 About Ferme Fiola Farm

-Fiola farm operates on the 120-acre Fiola family homestead, located in the Franco-Manitoban community of Ste-Geneviève.
-We currently sell direct market; pasture raised lamb and wool products, pasture-raised chicken, hay and straw in small square bales and some grains (oats and some ancient gains).
+he Fiola Farm operates on the 120-acre Fiola family homestead, located in the Franco-Manitoban community of Ste-Genevieve.
+Ferme Fiola sells direct market pasture raised lamb and wool products, pasture raised chickens, hay, straw, and some other grains (oats and some ancient grains).
+Their flock consists of 25 breeding ewes with the majority being Rideau Arcott with some Shetland, Rambouillet, and Romney crosses.

-As stewards of the land we want to ensure that the land will be healthy for generations to come.
-It is in this spirit that each decision we make is based on four key values: earth-friendly, sustainability, respect, use what nature has to offer.
+As stewards of the land, they want to ensure the land will be healthy for generations to come.
+They base their farming decisions with these values in mind: earth-friendly, sustainability, respect, and to use what nature offers them.

 About the apprenticeship:

-The apprentice will work along side Anna at Long Way Homestead and Christel of Ferme Fiola Farm to help with and learn about the care and management of sheep, chickens, and other small livestock.
-This includes: feeding, watering, health checks/vaccinations/hoof trimming, lambing, shearing, moving electric fence, moving chicken tractors and the day to day operations of small livestock farming on pasture.
-The primary focus is on fibre production, and textile agriculture.
+The apprentice will work alongside Anna of Long Way Homestead and Christel of Ferme Fiola Farm to help with and learn about the care and management of sheep, chickens, and other small livestock, the production of natural dye gardens and the operations of fibre and sheepskin processing.
+This could include: feeding, watering, health checks/vaccinations/hoof trimming, lambing, shearing, moving electric fence, moving chicken tractors, The primary focus is on fibre production, and textile agriculture.

-The apprentice will also be involved in maintaining and growing natural dye gardens and vegetables, this includes: planting, weeding, garden prep, new garden bed work, harvesting, irrigating etc.
+The apprentice will also be involved in maintaining and growing natural dye gardens and vegetables, this includes: planting, weeding, garden prep, new garden bed work, harvesting and packaging dye plants, some natural dyeing of fibre, helping with workshops on natural dyeing.

 About the farm mentors: